What Is A Reverse Mortgage?

-Whereas a regular mortgage leaves the homeowner owing monthly payments, a reverse mortgage allows the senior homeowner to receive monthly payments from their home’s equity.
-A reverse mortgage is a much safer option than a conventional mortgage or home equity line of credit because the government guarantees the senior can live in the home for as long as they like with no obligation to repay the loan.
+Regular mortgages leave you owing monthly payments, whereas reverse mortgages allow you to receive monthly payments.
+A reverse mortgage is a much safer option than a conventional mortgage or home equity line of credit.
+This is because the government guarantees the senior can live in the home as long as they want, with no obligation to repay the loan.

 You can get a reverse mortgage on your primary residence, and no repayment is due until the home is sold, the last borrower passes away or permanently leaves the home*.
 Borrowers are required to keep the home in usable condition, pay property taxes and keep homeowner’s insurance coverage to avoid the loan becoming due and payable.

 As a protection, all those seeking a reverse mortgage are required to obtain counseling (from an independent HUD-approved third party counselor) prior to incurring any costs associated with the loan.
-While proceeds from a reverse mortgage are not subject to personal income taxation, borrowers should seek tax advice on how proceeds may affect government needs-based programs such as Medicaid and Medi-Cal.
+Proceeds from a reverse mortgage are not subject to personal income taxation.
+However, borrowers should seek tax advice on how proceeds may affect government needs-based programs such as Medicaid and Medi-Cal.

-There is no out-of-pocket cost to the homeowner, and any repairs to the house can be funded into the loan.
-Upon the death of the last remaining borrower, the home passes to their heirs and they have up to six months or more to either refinance and keep the house or sell and keep all the remaining equity.
+The homeowner has not out-of pocket expense, and any repairs to the house can be funded into the loan.
+Upon the death of the last borrower, the home passes to their heirs.
+The heirs have up to six months or more to either refinance or sell and keep all the remaining equity.
 It is important to repeat that their heirs receive 100% of the remaining equity in the house.

+The demand for reverse mortgages has reached an all-time high.
 We have helped more than 3,000 Senior Americans in San Diego County achieve greater financial independence with this special program.
-Demand for reverse mortgages has reached an all-time high.
 To schedule a free, no-obligation consultation to learn how a reverse mortgage can improve your retirement, please contact us.

 *There are some circumstances that will cause the loan to mature and the balance to become due and payable.
 Borrower is still responsible for paying property taxes and insurance.
 Credit is subject to age and property qualifications.
 Program rates, fees, terms and conditions are not available in all states and subject to change.